Garuda Contingent: History and operations

 The Garuda Contingent was first deployed (KONGA I) to Egypt and Israel on 27 November 1956, as part of the United Nations Emergency Force (UNEF) to secure and monitor a ceasefire in Egypt, remaining until September 1957.
 It was initially under the command of Lieutenant Colonel Hartoyo, who was subsequently replaced by Lieutenant Colonel Suhadi Suromihardjo.

-The next two contingents were sent to the Congo, then known as Zaire.
+The next two contingents were sent to the Republic of the Congo.
 The first contingent (KONGA II) consisted of a battalion (Batalyon Angkatan Darat Republik Indonesia) of 1,074 troops, and was led by Colonel Prijatna (later replaced by Lieutenant Colonel Solichin); this contingent served from September 1960 to May 1961.
-The second contingent (KONGA III) returning to Zaire consisted of 3,457 troops selected from a number of units of the Indonesian Army; namely the Battalion 531 (Raiders), Kodam II (Bukit Barisan), the 7th Cavalry Battalion, with support from combat assistance elements.
+The second contingent (KONGA III) returning to Congo consisted of 3,457 troops selected from a number of units of the Indonesian Army; namely the Battalion 531 (Raiders), Kodam II (Bukit Barisan), the 7th Cavalry Battalion, with support from combat assistance elements.
 KONGA III was led by Brigadier General Kemal Idris (later replaced by Colonel Sabirin Mochtar); this contingent served from 1962 to the end of 1963, and saw one casualty; Colonel GA.
 Manulang, commander 7th Cavalry Battalion lost his life.
 Notably, KONGA III also included a journalist, H.A.
 Manan Karim, from Medan.

+The Indonesian government awarded Vespa VGLA and VGLB models, collectively known as the Vespa Kongo, to soldiers of KONGA II and KONGA III in recognition of their service.
+They were assembled in Germany by Vespa GmbH in Augsburg and were later made available for sale to the general public due to high demand.
+The scooter is also known as the Vespa Ndog, due to the rounded, egg-like shape of its left and right sides, and features the Garuda bird emblem on the front left side of its body.

 The Garuda Contingent's fourth (KONGA IV) and fifth (KONGA V) deployments were to Vietnam in 1973 and 1974, towards the end of the Vietnam War.
 This was followed by a sixth (KONGA VI) deployment to Egypt after the Yom Kippur War under the command of Colonel Rudini.
 The Garuda Contingent later returned to Vietnam and Egypt for a seventh and eighth deployment, respectively.

 After an eight-year hiatus, the Garuda Contingent deployed as part of the United Nations Iran–Iraq Military Observer Group under the command of Lieutenant Colonel Endriartono Sutarto, then Lieutenant Colonel Fachrul Razi and Johny Lumintang.